-- 1. The performance of chip monolithic ceramic capacitors may be affected by the storage conditions. - 1-1.
-Store the capacitors in the following conditions:

-Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%.
+- 1. The performance of chip multilayer ceramic capacitors (henceforth just "capacitors") may be affected by the storage conditions.
+Please use them promptly after delivery. - 1-1.
+Maintain appropriate storage for the capacitors using the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%.